psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Fined 15s.

-The prisoner wanted to exhibit his bruises, and said the usage he had received was worth 10 shillings and more too; full credit, however, was given to his word in this case, and a promise that an imprisonment for ten days only would be an equivalent to the debt, which we believe the young ladypaid for him before the Court adjourned.
+The prisoner wanted to exhibit his bruises, and said the usage he had received was worth 10 shillings and more too; full credit, however, was given to his word in this case, and a promise that an imprisonment for ten days only would be an equivalent to the debt, which we believe the young lady paid for him before the Court adjourned.
 ```

 The following report adds a little more colour to the case: